CleNel/Textricate/README.md

 * `.env` contains sensitive information (like `FLASK_SECRET_KEY`) and should **never** be committed to GitHub.
 * `.gitignore` prevents sensitive files and large uploads from being tracked.

 ---

+## Known Bugs

+Here are some known issues with this project:

+- **PDF preview cropping issue**: When uploading certain PDFs, previews may appear cropped.
+- **UI Issues**: Boxes currently cannot be moved around after being made and for some PDFs the UI is too small, so the text isn't legible.
+- **File Reading**: If a file has a space character, " ", than the program fails to read it.
+- **Large file upload delays**: Uploading PDFs larger than ~10MB can take time, due to server processing.
+Consider optimizing your PDFs before upload.
+- **Browser compatibility**: The app has been tested primarily on Chrome and Firefox.
+Other browsers may not work as expected.
+- **Mobile responsiveness**: The UI is not fully optimized for mobile devices.

+---